-As a specialist in the modern perm, I’m seeing a huge number of new clients come through the door for perm treatments.
+As a specialist in the perming process, I’m seeing a huge number of new clients come through the door for perm treatments.
 We’ve all heard the perm stories from the ’80s (some not so good!), but it’s now finally time for us to embrace a new generation of modern perms with beautiful results.

-What Is a Modern Perm?
+What Is a Perm?

-A perm is a curly or wavy style, created by rolling the hair around rods and applying heat to that.
+A perm is a curly or wavy style, created by rolling the hair around perm rods and applying heat to that.
 Before you start, the hair has to be prepped by washing it with a sulfate-free shampoo.
 Then, the wet hair is wrapped around your chosen rods.
-Once the hair is rolled up, two products are applied — a perm lotion and neutralizer, which will work together to set the hair into the new shape.
+Once the hair is rolled up, two products are applied — a perm lotion and neutralizer, which will work together to set the hair into a new shape.
 The total processing time is around an hour and a half to two and a half hours from start to finish, depending on the length and thickness of the hair.

-Are There Different Perming Methods?
+What Are Different Perming Methods?

 There is also a digital perm or hot method of perming.
-This involves wrapping the hair around digitally heated rods, and using different products to set the curls.
-This method is extremely popular in a number of countries, including Japan and South Korea, and it is good for adding movement to only the bottom of the hair.
+This involves wrapping the hair around digitally heated rods and using a perm solution to set the curls.
+This method is extremely popular in a number of countries, including Japan and South Korea, and it is good for adding body waves and movement to only the bottom of the hair.

 This results in curls and waves that are less uniform (not all the same size and all going in different directions) and instead are much more natural and believable.
 No two curls or waves turn out the same.
 The modern perm lotion is much softer on the hair, plus the product I always use is ammonia-free.
 Without ammonia, the perming product cannot penetrate the hair so deeply, so the perms don’t actually last as long as they used to.
 It’s more of a semi-permanent perm, which has been a big attraction for my first-time clients.

-How Long Does the Perm Last?
+How Long Does Hair Perm Last?

 The perms usually last between two to 10 months, depending on which perm you go for and how well you take care of your permed hair.
 The best way to take care of permed hair is to be very gentle for the first three days, and that includes no washing or tying up.
 During those first few days, the perm is still setting, so it’s best to leave the hair down to avoid kinks.